4strium/Game-of-Matches/README.md

         if nb_allumettes == 1 :
             messagebox.showinfo("Won ! :)","The robot is forced to take the last match, well done!") msg_remerciment()
-        canvas.after(3000, suppr_allum_robot_difficile, nb_robot, canvas, root_correspondant)             # This function allows you to execute the "suppr_allum_robot_simple()" function seen just above after 3000ms and with my number which has just been determined, as an argument.
+        canvas.after(3000, suppr_allum_robot_difficile, nb_robot, canvas, root_correspondant)             # This function allows you to execute the "suppr_allum_robot_simple()" function after 3000ms and with my number which has just been determined, as an argument.
 ```
 - ### Computer vs. Computer (random) :